-Almost 2.7 million people around the world have been victims of job cuts by the longest lasting economic crunch in the world.
-This economic meltdown which began in the middle of the last year and is very much on the high even now; has taken a massive toll on workers across industry verticals and has made people rethink about their expenses and their saving patterns.
+Almost 2.7 million people around the world have been victims of job cuts by the longest-lasting economic crunch in the world.
+This economic meltdown which began in the middle of the last year and is very much on the high even now; has taken a massive toll on workers across industry verticals and has made people rethink their expenses and their saving patterns.

-Call centers too have felt the jitters from this global economic weakness and have tightened up their sleeves to fight back the meltdown with increased productivity, cut backs in perks, skipping several training expenses and generally tightening up on their spending.
-Although, there has been no mass exodus of employees from Indian Call centers; but everyone can feel the heat of the economic pressures.
+Call centers too have felt the jitters from this global economic weakness and have tightened up their sleeves to fight back the meltdown with increased productivity, cutbacks in perks, skipping several training expenses, and generally tightening up on their spending.
+Although there has been no mass exodus of employees from Indian Call centers, everyone can feel the heat of the economic pressures.
 But the good side of this pressure is that the employees have upped their productivity like never before and the sense of insecurity and the possibility of losing their job has made them put their best foot forward in order to avoid the pink slip!

 Indian call centers and outsourcing services have provided cheap talent resources to the Western world and have helped them save millions of dollars yet they have not been able to make themselves indispensable because their work is more manual and regular in nature rather than technical and specialized.

-The NASSCOM (National Association of Software and Service Companies) estimates that although there will 50,000 job cuts in 2009, yet it is hopeful that the recession will not crumble the edifice of the call center industry and it will continue to thrive as always.
-All those who thought that the outsourcing industry is ‘recession proof’ have to now think twice.
+The NASSCOM (National Association of Software and Service Companies) estimates that although there will be 50,000 job cuts in 2009, yet it is hopeful that the recession will not crumble the edifice of the call center industry and it will continue to thrive as always.
+All those who thought that the outsourcing industry is ‘recession-proof’ have to now think twice.

 To fight the threat of recession; the call center industry has pulled up its socks and is now giving greater productivity and making its business operations more efficient.
-More and more call centers are offering better deals to all its clients in order to cushion itself from the downturn.
+More and more call centers are offering better deals to all their clients in order to cushion themselves from the downturn.
 This is great for the outsourcers who can now draw up improved contracts and further save costs.